The Glock 43X vs SIG P365: How Do They Compare?

 The Sig Sauer P365 started the micro-compact genre of handguns, and when it comes to concealed carry, the P365 is an absolute titan.
 Built around its revolutionary 10-round magazine that fits in a one-inch thick grip, it ended the dominance of the single-stack carry gun.

-These new guns kept the single stack magazines, but they upped the capacity to 10 rounds while remaining fairly compact and easy to conceal.
+These new guns kept the single stack magazines, increasing the capacity to 10 rounds while remaining fairly compact and easy to conceal.

 The Glock 43X and Glock 48 series are very different guns.
 The smaller Glock 43X tends to align more with the P365, and the Glock 48 tends to align more with the P365XL or even the Macro series.